A well-run whistleblower hotline should be the lifeblood of compliance throughout an organization.

 If you are asking yourself, what is a whistleblower hotline?
 Let’s first remember what a hotline is not.
 It is not simply a dedicated phone number that employees call to report a concern.

 Sure, you can use a traditional telephone line as one aspect of your whistleblower hotline program.
 Just about every large company does, and just about every large company should—but under several important whistleblower laws and regulations, you don’t actually need to use a phone line.

 For example, the Sarbanes-Oxley Act only requires corporate boards to “establish procedures for the receipt, retention, and treatment of complaints.”
-But neither SOX or the SEC rules that put the law into effect use the word “telephone” or “hotline.”
+But neither SOX or the Securities and Exchange Commission (SEC) rules that put the law into effect use the word “telephone” or “hotline.”
 They only say the company should establish a system that’s effective in bringing employee concerns to the audit committee.

 So you don’t need to use a phone hotline if you’re confident that you can maintain a good complaints intake system without one.
 That’s just a hard argument to make in hindsight if your phone-less system leads the company to miss a major issue and regulators start asking about the wisdom of that original decision.